smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

       <description>
       This parameter shall not be present in any getter responses or notifications.
       This parameter is optional in a setter request.
 The default value is false.
-      If it is true, the system not only changes the audio source but also brings the default application or system UI associated with the audio source to foreground.
+      If it is true, the system not only changes the audio source but also brings the default infotainment system UI associated with the audio source to foreground and set the application to background.
-      If it is false, the system changes the audio source, but still keeps the current application in foreground.
+      If it is false, the system changes the audio source, but keeps the current application's context.
       </description>
     </param>
     <param name="volume" type="Integer" mandatory="false" minvalue="0" maxvalue="100">